-We took home a 8 week old male cane corso who is now 9 months.
+We took home an 8-week old male Cane Corso who is now 9 months.
 He has a good temperament in that once he warms up to people he is fine.

 My concerns are he lunges and growls at the neighbors.
 How can I correct this?
 We are considering giving him to a cane cross rescue but I feel bad about it and would like to give him an opportunity.

 He also is super hyper whenever guests come over.
 In one case, my nine year old niece visited and he growled, barked and started shaking.
 Once my niece went upstairs, he cautiously stayed away from her looking down and scared.
 I kept him on a leash and allowed my niece to throw him treats which he ate and then was okay but I still kept a watchful eye on him and on a leash.
 By the next day, she could be around him not on the leash Is this normal behavior?
 Can this be stopped?
 I worry for the future because I don’t want him to be unsafe to be around children.

 He also is afraid of cars so its difficult to walk him.
 Is this normal?
 How can I overcome this so that he walks normal and is not afraid.

 We also take him to a day care and he enjoys it there so much that when I go to pick him up, he will refuse to listen to me and bring him in the car without a struggle.
 According to the staff, he is a “nice dog but has no manners because he jumps on people.”
 How do I get him to listen in these circumstances?